risc0/risc0/docs/metal-optimization-progress.md

 5. Keccak receipts are inserted into a union tree and later resolved against the main session receipt.

-Current Metal status: Keccak has CUDA and CPU prover branches, but the Metal branch is still commented out.
+Current Metal status: Keccak has CUDA and CPU prover branches, but no working Metal branch.
+The selector still has a commented-out Metal arm, but this is not just a stale selector gate: `risc0-circuit-keccak` has no `metal` feature or Metal HAL module, and `risc0-circuit-keccak-sys` only builds C++ CPU and CUDA kernels/FFI.
 On Apple Silicon, Keccak proving falls back to the CPU circuit path today.
 This is a clear gap for workloads that use the Keccak precompile heavily.

 ## Groth16 / Trusted Setup